Dog Has Crusty Scabs On His Back?

 Itchy Scabs

-These are very common types of scabs.
+These are prevalent types of scabs.
 This can appear due to parasites, allergies, or even infections.

 Red Scabs